-If you are an Indigenous applicant and receive an acceptance to the Faculty of Law, you are required to complete the Indigenous Law Student Summer Program offered through Windsor Law in August.
+If you are an Indigenous applicant and receive an acceptance to the Faculty of Law, you are required to complete the Indigenous Pre-Law Summer Program offered through Windsor Law in August.

-If, as an Indigenous applicant, you wish to be considered under this policy, rather than under general admission criteria, you must apply to Windsor Law in accordance with the admission procedures previously set out.
+If you wish to be considered under this policy, rather than under general admission criteria, you must apply to Windsor Law in accordance with the admission and application procedures.

-You are encouraged to show your connection to your community when completing the profile/essay questions.
+We encourage you to show your connection to your community when completing the Personal Statement questions.